Akselera Tech

 Every new Google Ads account ships with 10 default settings that silently drain your budget.
 From broad match keywords to 24/7 ad scheduling, here's what each setting costs you and exactly how to fix it — with step-by-step instructions.

-As Ryder Meehan of Upgrow, a 15-year Google Ads veteran, puts it: "You lose a lot of control over your ads and account and give it over to Google, who definitely does not have you saving money as a goal."
+Ryder Meehan of Upgrow, a 15-year Google Ads veteran, says it plainly: "You lose a lot of control over your ads and account and give it over to Google, who definitely does not have you saving money as a goal."

 This article is the tactical companion to Google's $264 Billion Conflict of Interest, which explains the structural incentives behind these defaults.
-Here, we focus on the practical: what each setting does, what it costs you, and how to change it.
+Here, the focus is purely practical: what each setting does, what it costs you, and how to change it.

 Before You Start: Expert Mode